-The RoboDK plugin for SolidWorks allows you to combine SolidWork’s 3D CAD modeling features with RoboDK for robot simulation and offline programming.
+The RoboDK add-in for SolidWorks allows you to combine SolidWork’s 3D CAD modeling features with RoboDK for robot simulation and offline programming.

-With the RoboDK plugin for SolidWorks you can easily load 3D models created in SolidWorks to RoboDK.
-This plugin allows you to program more than 30 different robot manufacturers and 400 robots directly from SolidWorks.
+With the RoboDK plug-in for SolidWorks you can easily load 3D models created in SolidWorks to RoboDK.
+This plug-in allows you to program more 500 different robot arms directly from SolidWorks.

 Robot programs can be generated directly from a group of curves or points.
 You can also create an NC program such as G-code or an APT file and load it in RoboDK.

 Robots can be easily programmed as 5-axis machines for a wide variety of manufacturing applications such as drilling, welding, trimming, 3D printing or robot machining.
 More information available in the robot machining section.